creamjiang/sync-android/doc/query.md

 Query offers a powerful way to find documents within your datastore.
 There are a couple of restrictions on field names you need to be aware of before using query:

 - A dollar sign (`$`) cannot be the first character of any field name.
 This is because, when querying, a dollar sign tells the query engine to handle the object as a query operator and not a field.
-- A field with a name that contains a period (`.`) cannot be indexed.
-This is because using dot notation tells the query engine to index a sub-object when creating an index.
+- A field with a name that contains a period (`.`) cannot be indexed nor successfully queried.
+This is because the query engine assumes dot notation refers to a sub-object.

 These come from Query's MongoDB heritage where these characters are not allowed in field names, which we don't share.
 Hopefully we'll work around these restrictions in the future.